gupta-v/ai-video-analyzer/README.md

 ## Project Overview

-The **AI Video Summarizer & Chat Agent** is a powerful web application that combines video analysis capabilities with natural language processing and web search functionality.
+The **AI Video Analyzer & Chat Agent** is a powerful web application that combines video analysis capabilities with natural language processing and web search functionality.
 It uses Phidata's Agent framework to integrate Google's Gemini 1.5 Flash model for video understanding and DuckDuckGo for supplementary web searches, providing users with comprehensive insights and information about their uploaded videos.

 ## Features